 Not only can you track employees’ hours, but you can also accept or reject time off requests and even make on-the-spot updates and changes to your staff rota.
-Having it all centrally managed then makes it easier for your staff to see these changes too – no more confusion about who is meant to be working which shifts!
+In turn, having it all centrally managed subsequently makes it easier for your staff to see these changes too.
+So, hopefully there'll be no more confusion about who is meant to be working which shifts!

 ✔ Detailed employee activity reporting